 With a greater, and growing, emphasis on online participation, especially since the beginning of the COVID-19 pandemic, Forgotten Australians are becoming even more excluded, not more included.
 The impacts of poor education on literacy and ability to earn an income can inhibit them from both learning the new skills required to use digital devices, and accessing the data required to make use of them.
 Many Government and other services have moved to online access, without taking into account or allowing for the financial and literacy barriers preventing many people from being able to access them.

-If you would like to discuss any of these issues with Wattle Place, please contact us using the links below.
+If you would like to discuss any of these issues with Wattle Place, please contact us.